tdbeardsley/chaos-in-microbial-models/README.md

 # Chaos in Microbial Models

-This repo contains example code used to the generate the graphs in the supplementary materials of .
+This repo contains example code used to the generate the graphs in the supplementary materials of Asymmetric interactions and feast–famine cycles drive chaos in microbial populations.

 The file *parameter_collection.jl* contains the parameters used to generate the bifurcation diagrams that appear in the main text and supplemental material.